Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, business representatives are more cautious.
 For example, Martin Wansleben of the German Chamber of Industry and Commerce (DIHK) said that “there are no foreseeable signs that the recovery can continue on its own.”

 “The frustration in companies is huge.
 There are always new regulations for companies.
-Ultimately, these things reduce productivity,” Mr. Wansleben said.
+Ultimately, these reduce productivity,” Mr. Wansleben said.

 “In addition, electricity prices are almost three times higher than in 2020,” Mr. Wansleben added, calling on the government to cut taxes and fees on electricity.

 Most companies are struggling to recover from last winter’s energy-induced downturn, hit by higher borrowing costs and weak export demand.
-Chemical giant Lanxess AG said it would cut 7% of its workforce this month, while Volkswagen AG said it would double its savings to boost profits .
+Chemical giant Lanxess AG announced it would cut 7% of its workforce this month, while Volkswagen AG said it would double its savings to boost profits .

 Minh Duc (According to Euractiv, Bloomberg)